 This article is not a comprehensive granite countertop guide, but is intended to show you how well two completely different colors and patterns of granite can work together in harmony.

 One strategy for matching two granite colors is to choose similar patterns and colors, one lighter and the other darker.
-In this photo, you can see that Nilo River Granite looks much like a darker version of Antico Cream Granite.
+In this photo, you can see that Snowfall Granite looks much like a lighter version of Coffee Brown Granite.

-Both feature the same color scheme – brown, gold, and ivory.
-Choosing the paler granite color for the center island, with a raised bar area, works well with the white walls and cabinets to keep the room’s atmosphere light and airy.
+Both feature the same color scheme – brown, grey, and tawny.
+In this example, you can choose the paler granite color for the center island and the darker one for the surrounding counter.
+Finish it off with white walls and cabinets to keep the room’s atmosphere light and airy.

-Matching two different colors of granite countertops isn’t complicated and you don’t need a degree in interior design to pull it off.
-Just consider choosing granites with similar colors, and match bold patterned slabs with low-variation selections.
+Matching two different colors of granite countertops isn’t complicated, and you don’t need a degree in interior design to pull it off.
+Just consider choosing granites with similar colors and matching boldly patterned slabs with low-variation selections.